 This scientific research is for informational use only.
 The results reported may not necessarily occur in all individuals.
 Care/of provides this information as a service.
 This information should not be read to recommend or endorse any specific products.

 In the 1700s, scurvy was a common problem for sailors on long trips out at sea, causing symptoms such as bleeding gums, poor wound-healing, depression, seizures, and other symptoms leading to death.
 In 1747, a Scottish Naval surgeon, James Lind, discovered citrus fruits, high in vitamin C, can prevent scurvy.
 Today scurvy is relatively rare in the United States, but can be a problem in malnourished populations around the world.

-- Vitamin C - Health Professional Fact Sheet
+Vitamin C - Health Professional Fact Sheet